The Genetics Center, Inc. Address, phone, and fax

 Alpha-fetoprotein --- The predominant protein present in fetal blood.
 Small amounts are present in the maternal circulation during pregnancy, and the values change as the fetus grows.
 Abnormally high or low values are associated with increased risks of spina bifida and Down syndrome, respectively.

 Amniocentesis --- A procedure for prenatal diagnosis in which about one tablespoon of amniotic fluid surrounding the fetus is withdrawn from the amniotic sac using a very fine needle.
-Genetic amniocentesis is performed at The Genetics Center.
 Continuous ultrasound guidance during the amniocentesis makes the 60 to 90 second procedure as safe and painless as possible.
+The risk for miscarriage or other procedure related complications is very low (<0.5%).
+Genetic amniocentesis is typically performed as early as 15-17 weeks gestation.

 Autosomal recessive / dominant --- Patterns of inheritance in which females are as likely to be affected as males.
 In recessive disorders, one gene (of the pair) needs to function properly to prevent the disorder.
 For a dominant disorder, one gene functioning abnormally is sufficient to cause the disorder.